 In addition, Herschel provided the unique possibility to observe, with unprecedented spectral coverage and resolution, a vast number of lines in the spectra of gas clouds produced by atoms and molecules that are present, albeit in small amounts, in the gas.
 Together with the observation of dust, these atomic and molecular lines were instrumental in tracking down the properties of gas in a vast number of star-forming clouds.

-Several of Herschel’s Key Programmes were dedicated to studying the birth of stars in molecular clouds, near and far, in our Galaxy.
+Several of Herschel’s Key Programs were dedicated to studying the birth of stars in molecular clouds, near and far, in our Galaxy.

 Prominently among them, the Herschel Gould Belt Survey concentrated on areas close to home, gathering exceptionally detailed observations of the nearest star-forming regions, which are located in clouds collectively forming a giant ring out to 1500 light-years from the Sun.
 Another project, the Herschel imaging survey of OB Young Stellar objects, looked specifically at how massive stars are born.
 And finally, the Herschel infrared Galactic Plane Survey performed a complete census of stellar nurseries across the Milky Way by collecting a 360-degree view of the Galactic Plane.

-These three observing programmes alone spent over 1500 hours of observations to investigate star formation.
+These three observing programs alone spent over 1500 hours of observations to investigate star formation.

 The most striking discovery that emerged from these extensive surveys was a vast and intricate network of filamentary structures weaving their way through the Galaxy.

 Finding filaments per se was not a novelty – similar structures had already been detected in previous decades – but their ubiquitous presence was definitely remarkable.

 Herschel was the first observatory to reveal filaments nearly everywhere in the interstellar medium, from small ones, only a few light-years long, to giant threads extending over hundreds of light-years.